About Wildlife Conservation in Brazil

 9:00 am – 12:30 pm: Portuguese classes, with a short mid-morning coffee break.

 1:00 pm – 2:00 pm: Break to eat lunch.
-Cuisine in Salvador is mostly Afro-Bahian, with influences from African, Amerindian, and traditional Portuguese dishes.
-Because Salvador is a coastal city, many of the dishes contain seafood.
+Cuisine in eastern Brazil is mostly Afro-Bahian, with influences from African, Amerindian, and traditional Portuguese dishes.
 Typical dishes include Feijoada (beef and pork stew with beans), Comida Baiana (fish and shellfish, hot peppers, coconut milk, and coriander), acaraje (deep-fried balls of dough) topped with hot peppers, shrimp, and Vatapa (a creamy sauce made from shrimp, coconut milk, and nuts).
 For most Brazilians, lunch is the largest meal of the day.

 2:00-5:00 pm: Work at volunteer placement